repomaa/mocoapp-api-docs/sections/deals.md

 - Category
 - Status ("potential", "pending", "won", "lost", "dropped")

-The company is optional.
+Company and person are optional.
 The category is only important in status "pending".

 ```json
 {